NBISweden/workshop-mlbiostatistics/precourse.md

 - a laptop with R and R-Studio installations (see below)
 - a working web camera and a quiet space to take the course from (if online)
 - solutions (or attempts) to the exercises (see above Pre-course homework)
-- a pen and paper to write on